-The 50 Amp Smart EMSTM Model 700 Distribution Panel offers slots for eight single or dual, standard 120 volt circuit breakers.
-Two of these breakers, located in the two center stab positions, must be 50 Amp units that act as a main input protection for each of the lines supplying the remainder of the branch breakers (up to 12).
+Circuit Breakers - the 50 Amp Smart EMS[TM] Distribution Panel offers slots for eight single or dual, standard 120 volt circuit breakers.
+Two of these breakers, located in the two center stab positions, must be a 50 Amp units that act as a main input protection for each of the lines supplying the remainder of the branch breakers (up to 12).

-Energy Management

-The 50 Amp Smart EMSTM Control Module 700 automatically senses the available power to the vehicle.
-It determines whether it is connected to a 120 VAC - 30 Amp shore power source, 240 VAC - 50 Amp shore power source, or generator source.
-Depending upon available power, it controls the operation of 6 possible loads that may include the front and rear air conditioner fan, compressor using low voltage switching, and other 120 Volt loads (such as the refrigerator, water heater, washer/dryer, or other large appliances).
-These appliances may be any type load, but are typically heavier loads, those whose use can be "postponed" until a time when current is available for their use.
+Energy Management - the 50 Amp Smart EMS[TM] automatically senses the available power to the vehicle.
+It determines whether it is connected to a 120 VAC - 30 Amp shore power source, or 240 VAC - 50 Amp shore power source, or Generator source.
+Depending upon available power, it controls the operation of 6 possible loads that may include: the front and rear air conditioner fan and compressor using low voltage switching, and other 120 Volt loads such as the refrigerator, water heater, washer/dryer, microwave oven, or other large appliances.
+These appliances may be any type load, but are typically heavier loads; those whose use can be "postponed" until a time when current is available for their use.
+If the available power source is 120 VAC - 30 Amp shore power, it attempts to keep the total 120 volt current draw to less than 30 Amps.